andrew12678/multilayer-perceptron-numpy/README.md

 Python Version: `python=3.8`

 Dependencies are stored in `requirements.txt`.
+To install them, run `pip install -r requirements.txt`.

 If you install new packages please use `pip list --format freeze > requirements.txt` to replace the file.